 FULL ADDRESS OF THE CONSIGNEE

-Going with the global standard, a trade quote is not expected to be void of pick-up and delivery address, and this should come detailed (full address).
-It’s significant to look at the pick-up and delivery address of a trade from a critical point of view owing to the fact that this determines the shipping cost coupled with the incurable surcharge that will be stated on that quote.
-Clearly, structuring trade quotes without pick-up and delivery addresses should be considered impracticable.
+Going with the global standard, a trade quote is not expected to be void of pick-up and delivery address, and this should come in detail (full address).
+It’s significant to look at the pick-up and delivery address of a trade from a critical point of view since this determines the shipping cost coupled with the incurable surcharge that will be stated on that quote.
+Structuring trade quotes without pick-up and delivery addresses should be considered impracticable.

 For instance, a quote for a trade that originates from the United States to Mumbai port as the final destination should be viewed differently when a similar shipment originates from the United States to Mumbai with a pick-up address as Thane city.